 Try avoid an ‘all or nothing approach’ as much as possible.
 That means your holiday does not have to be be EITHER squeaky clean OR an absolute shit-show of a mess.
 You laugh?
 That is how people are!
 It can be balanced.
 You can have a lekker jol, indulge and still keep things level.

-Whether you fail or succeed this December make sure you are on the VIP Wait List for the 2020 New Year 8-Week Challenge.
-Use our powerful system to either undo the damage or build on your success.
-VIPs save R200.
+Whether you fail or succeed this December make sure you are signed up for our New Year 8-Week Challenge!

 I hope that you find these thoughts helpful.